 University of Valley Forge is committed to serving all qualified persons who choose to pursue an education described in the University's mission statement.
-At UVF, admission of all students is coordinated through the Online and Graduate Studies Coordinator through the University's Admission's Office.
+At UVF, admission of all graduate students is coordinated through Online and the Department Chairs.

 GENERAL ADMISSION REQUIREMENTS